 Plans revealed for two new warehouses in South Yorkshire close to Hermes 'colossus' hub could create 600 jobs

+Sheffield jobs: Plans show two new warehouses in South Yorkshire close to Hermes hub could create 600 roles

 Plans for two new warehouses at Hoyland are set to be rubber-stamped by Barnsley Council’s planning department, despite 20 objections.